Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

 \subsubsection{Hierarchy of methods for nonadiabatic molecular dynamics}

-As a conclusion to this section on different methods for nonadiabatic molecular dynamics, one should highlight that a hierarchy of strategies is currently available thanks to the recent theoretical and methodological developments in the field.
-An analogy with electronic-structure theory is tempting.
-In electronic-structure theory, one often takes HF, a single Slater determinant of molecular orbitals, as a starting point for the build-up of a hierarchy toward a higher-level, more accurate (ground-state) electronic wavefunction (Fig.~\ref{fig:hierarchymethods}, left).
+As a conclusion to this section on different methods for nonadiabatic molecular dynamics (see Figure~\ref{fig:namdmethods} for a schematic representation of all the methods discussed), an analogy with electronic-structure theory is tempting.
+In electronic-structure theory, one often takes HF, a method approximating the electronic wavefunction by a single Slater determinant composed of molecular orbitals, as a starting point for the build-up of a hierarchy toward a higher-level, more accurate (ground-state) electronic wavefunction (Fig.~\ref{fig:hierarchymethods}, left).
 Hence, one can offer a rationale for the expected improvement of the electronic wavefunction when starting from HF and climbing the ladder of the method hierarchy -- MP2 is seen as a first improvement, that can be further consolidated by higher order or by using coupled-cluster theory, up to the numerically-exact full configuration interaction (numerically, as the method is exact within a give basis set).